iszczesniak/cpp/memory/index.md

 # Constructor elision

+The modern call convention opened the door to more efficient passing of function parameters and return values (and also of exception-handler parameters that we do not discuss here) in C++11.
+What used to be know as the return value optimization (RVO) before C++11, became the **constructor elision** in C++11.
+Constructor elision is also known as the *copy elision*.
+I prefer the name of constructor elision, because it can elide not only the copy constructor, but also the move constructor.

 C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the